jamesnocentini/2days/README.md

 ##### Syntax highlighting in WebStorm

-You can follow this StackOverflow [answer](http://stackoverflow.com/a/27389727/1908348) to have syntax highlighting in WebStorm.
+You can follow this StackOverflow [answer](http://stackoverflow.com/a/27389727/1908348) to have syntax highlighting for Swig templates.

 ### Logo